Newmont Co. (NYSE:NEM) Shares Sold by abrdn plc

-abrdn plc decreased its position in Newmont Co.
-(NYSE:NEM – Get Rating) by 10.3% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 287,145 shares of the basic materials company’s stock after selling 32,981 shares during the quarter. abrdn plc’s holdings in Newmont were worth $23,286,000 at the end of the most recent quarter.
+abrdn plc reduced its position in shares of Newmont Co.
+(NYSE:NEM – Get Rating) by 10.3% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 287,145 shares of the basic materials company’s stock after selling 32,981 shares during the period. abrdn plc’s holdings in Newmont were worth $23,286,000 at the end of the most recent reporting period.

-Several brokerages have commented on NEM.
-Raymond James dropped their price target on shares of Newmont from $76.00 to $71.00 and set an “outperform” rating on the stock in a research note on Tuesday.
-StockNews.com began coverage on shares of Newmont in a research note on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-National Bankshares dropped their price target on shares of Newmont from $119.00 to $115.00 and set a “sector perform” rating on the stock in a research note on Tuesday, April 26th.
-Sanford C. Bernstein lowered shares of Newmont from an “outperform” rating to a “market perform” rating and set a $57.00 price target on the stock. in a research note on Monday, April 25th.
-Finally, Canaccord Genuity Group dropped their price target on shares of Newmont from $87.00 to $80.00 and set a “hold” rating on the stock in a research note on Tuesday, April 26th.
-Fourteen analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $72.97.
+A number of brokerages recently commented on NEM.
+Sanford C. Bernstein downgraded Newmont from an “outperform” rating to a “market perform” rating and set a $57.00 price objective for the company. in a research note on Monday, April 25th.
+National Bank Financial lowered their price objective on Newmont from C$115.00 to C$90.00 in a research note on Thursday, July 21st.
+StockNews.com began coverage on Newmont in a research note on Thursday, March 31st.
+They set a “hold” rating for the company.
+TD Securities lowered their price objective on Newmont from $64.00 to $52.00 and set a “hold” rating for the company in a research note on Tuesday.
+Finally, Canaccord Genuity Group decreased their price target on Newmont from $87.00 to $80.00 in a research note on Tuesday, April 26th.
+Fourteen investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $72.97.

-Newmont (NYSE:NEM – Get Rating) last posted its quarterly earnings data on Monday, July 25th.
-The basic materials company reported $0.46 earnings per share for the quarter, missing analysts’ consensus estimates of $0.70 by ($0.24).
+Newmont (NYSE:NEM – Get Rating) last announced its earnings results on Monday, July 25th.
+The basic materials company reported $0.46 earnings per share for the quarter, missing the consensus estimate of $0.70 by ($0.24).
 Newmont had a net margin of 8.53% and a return on equity of 10.24%.
-The firm had revenue of $3.06 billion during the quarter, compared to analysts’ expectations of $3.04 billion.
-During the same quarter last year, the business earned $0.83 earnings per share.
-The business’s quarterly revenue was down .2% on a year-over-year basis.
-On average, sell-side analysts expect that Newmont Co. will post 2.89 EPS for the current year.
+The firm had revenue of $3.06 billion for the quarter, compared to the consensus estimate of $3.04 billion.
+During the same period in the prior year, the business earned $0.83 EPS.
+The company’s quarterly revenue was down .2% compared to the same quarter last year.
+On average, sell-side analysts expect that Newmont Co. will post 2.89 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 22nd.
-Investors of record on Thursday, September 8th will be given a $0.55 dividend.
-The ex-dividend date of this dividend is Wednesday, September 7th.
-This represents a $2.20 dividend on an annualized basis and a yield of 4.77%.
-Newmont’s dividend payout ratio (DPR) is 167.94%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 22nd.
+Stockholders of record on Thursday, September 8th will be issued a dividend of $0.55 per share.
+This represents a $2.20 annualized dividend and a dividend yield of 4.77%.
+The ex-dividend date is Wednesday, September 7th.
+Newmont’s dividend payout ratio is 167.94%.

-In other Newmont news, EVP Stephen P. Gottesfeld sold 4,000 shares of the firm’s stock in a transaction on Thursday, May 12th.
-The stock was sold at an average price of $66.63, for a total value of $266,520.00.
-Following the completion of the sale, the executive vice president now owns 87,753 shares of the company’s stock, valued at $5,846,982.39.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-In other Newmont news, EVP Stephen P. Gottesfeld sold 4,000 shares of the firm’s stock in a transaction on Thursday, May 12th.
-The stock was sold at an average price of $66.63, for a total value of $266,520.00.
-Following the completion of the sale, the executive vice president now owns 87,753 shares of the company’s stock, valued at $5,846,982.39.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, COO Robert D. Atkinson sold 3,000 shares of the firm’s stock in a transaction on Monday, May 2nd.
+In other news, CEO Thomas Ronald Palmer sold 11,000 shares of the company’s stock in a transaction on Monday, May 2nd.
+The stock was sold at an average price of $71.20, for a total transaction of $783,200.00.
+Following the completion of the sale, the chief executive officer now directly owns 287,949 shares of the company’s stock, valued at $20,501,968.80.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other news, CEO Thomas Ronald Palmer sold 11,000 shares of the company’s stock in a transaction on Monday, May 2nd.
+The stock was sold at an average price of $71.20, for a total transaction of $783,200.00.
+Following the completion of the sale, the chief executive officer now directly owns 287,949 shares of the company’s stock, valued at $20,501,968.80.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, COO Robert D. Atkinson sold 3,000 shares of the company’s stock in a transaction on Monday, May 2nd.
 The shares were sold at an average price of $71.20, for a total value of $213,600.00.
-Following the completion of the sale, the chief operating officer now directly owns 70,617 shares of the company’s stock, valued at approximately $5,027,930.40.
+Following the sale, the chief operating officer now directly owns 70,617 shares of the company’s stock, valued at $5,027,930.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 56,000 shares of company stock worth $3,657,300 in the last three months.
+Insiders sold a total of 56,000 shares of company stock valued at $3,657,300 over the last three months.
 Insiders own 0.11% of the company’s stock.

 Newmont Corporation engages in the production and exploration of gold.
 It also explores for copper, silver, zinc, and lead.
 The company has operations and/or assets in the United States, Canada, Mexico, Dominican Republic, Peru, Suriname, Argentina, Chile, Australia, and Ghana.
 As of December 31, 2021, it had proven and probable gold reserves of 92.8 million ounces and land position of 62,800 square kilometers.